 I don’t like feeling stuck and I’m sure you don’t either.

-So use the morning routine ideas listed above for inspiration, try them out, and start creating a better routine for yourself.
+So use the morning routine ideas listed above for inspiration.
+Try them out and start creating a better routine for yourself.
 From there, you can make even more progress.

-Don’t worry about what everyone else is doing.
+Again, don’t worry about what everyone else is doing.
 If the world tells you that you need to wake up and run a mile first thing each day, but you prefer yoga, do yoga.

 Let each day build upon the last and help you continue to see growth.
 And then with that in place, you can start building upon other areas of your life as well.